ToluAjai/Dataproject.github.io/README.md

 # Skin Cancer SQL Analytics Project
-This repository contains a full SQL analytics project exploring demographic, clinical, environmental, and lifestyle factors associated with skin cancer diagnoses.
+This repository contains a full SQL analytics project exploring demographic, clinical, environmental, and lifestyle factors associated with skin cancer diagnoses in a patient population.
 The project uses various SQL techniques like joins, WINDOW functions, CASE statements and CTEs to produce clean, reproducible insights.

 Note: This project uses fully synthetic, non‑identifiable healthcare data created for learning and demonstration purposes.
 No real patient information is included.